dnalegri/dnalegri/README.md

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My journey has led me to complete 2 cybersecurity specializations from Microsoft and Google and several certifications with Microsoft Azure and AWS.
+My journey has led me to complete 2 cybersecurity specializations from Microsoft and Google and obtain several certifications with Microsoft Azure and AWS.
 I've developed a passion to continue and grow within the security field.
 I am eager to transition into this field, specifically to join a Security Operations Center (SOC) as a Tier 1 Analyst.
 In the future, I would love to move into a Cloud
-Security Engineer Role or role based in Vulnerability Management/Pentesting.
+Security Engineer Role or a role based in Vulnerability Management/Pentesting.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]